Academic Policies

 It should be noted that special fees (e.g., lab, ticket and projection fees) are non-refundable in all cases.
 Only under extraordinary circumstances are exceptions to the above schedule granted.
 Appeals should be made, in writing, to the Director of Student Affairs and should be supported by appropriate documentation regarding the circumstances that warrant consideration of an exception.

-• If you are contemplating a withdrawal from the School, you should meet with both a departmental advisor and the Associate Dean for Student Affairs to discuss your situation and options.
+- If you are contemplating a withdrawal from the School, you should meet with both a departmental advisor and the Associate Dean of Student Affairs to discuss your situation and options.
 The academic and financial implications of a withdrawal should be fully examined.

 Leave of Absence